dgitz/eros/doc/Features/BaseNode/BaseNode.md

 ```

-In order for an eROS Custom Node to support this, the following must be supported in the Custom Node:
+In order for an eros Custom Node to support this, the following must be supported in the Custom Node:
 ```code
 bool changenodestate_service(eros::srv_change_nodestate::Request &req,
                              eros::srv_change_nodestate::Response &res);